Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ### Label

 Default label is "Next".
-To override, place your label as children like this: `<Next name="next-step">Custom Label</Next>`.
+To override, place your label as children like this: `<Next step="next-step">Custom Label</Next>`.

-By default, this renders as a primary button with label "Next".
-If you want to override this label, place your content as children like this: `<Next step="name">Custom Label</Next>`.

 ## Quit